lumada-design/hv-uikit-react/.github/CONTRIBUTING.md

 You can request a new feature by submitting an issue to this repo.
 Features can be **new components** or changes to **existing components**.

-Please make sure your features are compliant with the [NEXT Design System](https://designsystem.hitachivantara.com/) guidelines.

 <h2 id="submitting-a-pull-request">Submitting a pull request</h2>

 Be sure that an issue describes the problem you're fixing, or documents the design for the feature you'd like to add.